 Making requests to the Fitbit API

-By now we know that there is no magic to the API request process, it is just important to assemble all the parts of the request in the correct order:
+By now we know that there is no magic to the API request process; it is just important to assemble all the parts of the request in the correct order.

-Get the correct tokens an create the OAuth signature with all elements in the correct order.
+Get the correct tokens and create the OAuth signature with all elements in the correct order.

 Keep track of the rate limiting parameters that could cripple your app if there is too much traffic.